siberianfox/tinygwiki/TinyG-Status-Reports.md

 	g57x | coord system 4 offset | X axis G57 coordinate system offset (also Y,Z,A,B,C)
 	g58x | coord system 5 offset | X axis G58 coordinate system offset (also Y,Z,A,B,C)
 	g59x | coord system 6 offset | X axis G59 coordinate system offset (also Y,Z,A,B,C)
+	g28x | G28 home position | X axis G28 home position (also Y,Z,A,B,C)
+	g30x | G30 home position | X axis G30 home position (also Y,Z,A,B,C)

-Additionally, any valid token may be listed in a status report.
-For example, "g54x" will return the X offset in the G54 coordiante system (coordinate system #1). "fv" would return the firmware version.
+It's worth noting that any gettable variable can be put in a status report - the above variables are listed as they represent the Gcode model state.
+For example {"fv":""} would return the firmware version.

+It's also worth noting that any variable can be independently queried as an individual variable, and axis variables (e.g. pos, G55) can be queried as a group, e.g. {"pos":""}, or {"g55":""}

 ## Status Reports in Text Mode